 The Tomb of Emperor Munmu

 If you didn’t know the significance of the site beforehand, it would be so easy to completely miss this national important relic.
 Nothing more than a small rocky islet a stone’s throw away from the coast of Bonggil-ri beach, it would be easy to pass by.
-However you’d be making a big mistake.
+However, you’d be making a big mistake.

 This unassuming pile of rocks is actually the final resting place of one of the nations most powerful and important Emperors.
 Emperor Munmu was the man responsible for unifying the three Korean kingdoms, and shaping the modern Korea that we know today.
-This mighty emperors tomb was chosen out of his own request, as he believed that in his afterlife he would become a dragon which would protect the Silla kingdom from the ever so pesky Japanese.
+This mighty emperors tomb was chosen out of his own request, as he believed that in his afterlife he would become a dragon that would protect the Silla kingdom from the ever so pesky Japanese.

 The beach is the perfect place to sit back and reflect on its significance and the history which it holds.
 The site ends up leaving you with more questions than when you arrived.
 Is the body still there?
 How was it done?
 Was the tomb carved into stones that were there beforehand?
 Can I be buried like this?

-Take bus number 150 from Gyeongju Intercity Bus Terminal until the last stop at Underwater Tomb of King Munmu.
+Take bus number 150 from Gyeongju Intercity Bus Terminal until the last stop at the Underwater Tomb of King Munmu.

-Yet another relic of the once mighty empire, this observatory currently holds the title of the oldest surviving observatory in Asia, possibly the entire world.
+Yet another relic of the once-mighty empire, this observatory currently holds the title of the oldest surviving observatory in Asia, possibly the entire world.
 Constructed between 632-646 AD, evidence of its age comes with its simple design of 362 stoned stacked in a cylindrical shape.
 The number of stones and intrinsic designs were incredibly deliberate.
-The number of stones represent the number of days in a lunar year, 12 stones at the base to symbolise the months, and 30 layers for the number of days in a month.
+The number of stones represents the number of days in a lunar year, 12 stones at the base to symbolise the months, and 30 layers for the number of days in a month.